About

 Due to low response rates statewide, ODHE suspended the distribution of the employer survey in the 2018-2019 academic year.
 Institutions of higher education throughout Ohio collaborated in the 2019-2020 academic year to begin distributing this survey again in 2020-2021 and capture the results from all of our institutions for comparison purposes.
 Responses remained low in 2020-2021 due to the COVID-19 pandemic limiting our plans to distribute the survey.

 Employers indicated a high level of satisfaction with the quality of the preparation provided by WSU.
-All items on the survey earned a rating of 3.00 or higher (on an agreement scale of 1 to 4).
-The survey results suggest that employers perceive that WSU prepares teachers especially well to collaborate effectively with other teachers, administrators, and staff. | When compared to the state results, employers rated the quality of preparation provided by WSU similarly.
-Each year the lowest-rated items on the survey for WSU are also the lowest-rated items for the state.
-The lowest rated survey items on for WSU were also among the lowest rated items for the state: #6 preparing graduates to analyze data to monitor student progress and learning (WSU 3.15 compared to state 3.26) and #7 preparing graduates to use data to plan, differentiate, and modify instruction (WSU 3.01 compared to state 3.27).
-The highest-rated item in two of the last three years was also the same for WSU and the state: #10 preparing graduates to treat students fairly and establish a learning environment that is respectful, supportive, and caring (3.68 for both WSU and the state). |
+For 2023-2024, all items on the survey earned a rating of 3.00 or higher (on an agreement scale of 1 to 4).
+The survey results suggest that employers perceive that WSU prepares teachers especially well to “treat students fairly and establish an environment that is respectful, supportive, and caring” and to “understand, uphold, and follow professional ethics, policies, and legal codes of professional conduct.”
+When compared to the state results, employers rated the quality of preparation provided by WSU similarly.
+Consistent with previous years, the lowest-rated items on the survey for 2023-2024 for WSU are also the lowest-rated items for the state.
+The lowest rated survey items for WSU were also among the lowest rated items for the state: #6 preparing graduates to analyze data to monitor student progress and learning (WSU 3.21 compared to state 3.30) and #7 preparing graduates to use data to plan, differentiate, and modify instruction (WSU 3.07 compared to state 3.24).
+One of the highest-rated items in 2023-2024 was the same for WSU and the state: #10 preparing graduates to treat students fairly and establish a learning environment that is respectful, supportive, and caring (3.54 for both WSU and 3.65 for the state).
+Cooperating teachers tend to rate Wright State students nearly identically to Ohio students generally.

 Data Source - Employer Perceptions of Ohio Educator Preparation Providers Survey Results: Wright State University Average and State Average